 "Never doubt that a small group of thoughtful committed citizens can change the world; indeed, it's the only thing that ever has." ~ Margaret Mead

 Meaningful, sustainable partnerships with community organizations form the foundation for Hilbert College's service-learning efforts.
-Community organizations include non-profit organzations, government agencies and area school districts.
-Community organizations interested in exploring a partnership with Hilbert College should contact the Office of Service Learning at 649-7900 ext.
+Community organizations include non-profit organizations, government agencies and area school districts.
+Community organizations interested in exploring a partnership with Hilbert College should contact the Center for Career & Community Engagement at 649-7900 ext.
 356 to discuss ideas for collaboration.

 Becoming a Community Partner

-Community organizations may contact the Service Learning Coordinator to discuss the possibility of building partnerships in a service learning capacity.
-In addition, the Service Learning Coordinator may set up meetings between faculty and community partners to connect about service projects, and maintain ongoing communication throughout the semester.
+Community organizations may contact the Center directly to discuss the possibility of building partnerships in a service learning capacity.
+In addition, our Center may set up meetings between faculty and community partners to connect about service projects, and maintain ongoing communication throughout the semester.

-Whenever possible, initial contact between Hilbert and a community partner will be facilitated by Hilbert College's Service Learning Coordinator or faculty member.
+Whenever possible, initial contact between Hilbert and a community partner will be facilitated by Hilbert' Center for Career & Community Engagement or faculty member.
 This contact is intended to identify the types of opportunities available through the community partner and the times/dates/expectations of the student service.
 Students will then be expected to contact the service site directly to make arrangements for their service, when appropriate.

 Community agencies should only agree to take students if the presence of the students will be an asset, rather than a burden, to the organization.
 The intention of service-learning is to meet a community need and only the community partner can determine if such a need exists.